Viking Wong

 Viking Wai Chun Wong (黃維俊 (wong4 wai4 zeon3); born 17 January 1987) is a Hong Kong born fashion designer and Brazilian jiu-jitsu (BJJ) black belt practitioner.

-The first Chinese male to qualify and compete at the World IBJJF Jiu-Jitsu Championship at adult black belt level, Wong is the first Chinese black belt Asian IBJJF Jiu-Jitsu male Champion.
+Wong is the first Chinese male to qualify and compete at the World IBJJF Jiu-Jitsu Championship at adult black belt level, Wong is the first Chinese black belt Asian IBJJF Jiu-Jitsu male Champion.

 Background

 Viking Wong was born on 17 January 1987 in British Hong Kong.
 Wong's grandmother was a tailor and his family is in the garment manufacturing business.

 Growing up, Wong was a competitive swimmer.
 Wong attended university at the London College of Fashion graduating in 2009 with a First Class Honors degree in womenswear.
 In the same year, Wong started training BJJ.

 After graduating, Wong worked for design houses in the United Kingdom such as Vivenne Westwood, Victoria Beckham and Burberry before starting his own brand.
-Eventually Wong quit his full time job in fashion to spend more time training and teaching BJJ.
+Eventually Wong quit his full-time job in fashion to spend more time training and teaching BJJ.
 In 2016, after getting promoted to black belt, he returned to Hong Kong to provide develop the BJJ scene there.